pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 ### Simple Components

-Simple components should mimick the vanilla JSX design React provides with the Headless-styles props extending it (i.e. not manipluataing React props or creating "component does all" solutions).
+Simple components should mimick the vanilla JSX design React provides with the Headless-styles props extending it (i.e. not manipulating React props or creating "component does all" solutions).

 For example, a Button should be built something like this: